ThomWright/ThomWright.github.io/_posts/2020-12-08-tcp-state-transitions-are-a-lie.md

 tcp        0      0 127.0.0.1:4433          127.0.0.1:39770         ESTABLISHED
 ```

-I'm struggling to work out if this difference is because I'm misinterpreting the spec, or if there's a functional difference between the spec and real implementations.
-Or, perhaps this has been clarified in later versions of the spec (the original is from 1981).
+I'm struggling to work out if this difference is because I'm misinterpreting the RFC, or if there's a functional difference between the RFC and real implementations.
+Or, perhaps this has been clarified in later versions of the RFC (the original is from 1981).
 I haven't found anything yet to suggest this.

-My usual expectation of course is that I haven't understood the spec.
+My usual expectation of course is that I haven't understood the RFC.
 Maybe I've taken the concept of a 'state transition' a bit too narrowly.
 However, I've read this a fair few times, and I still don't see how I would read the above quote to mean _make a new socket and leave the original intact_.

-Everything I read about TCP seems to be written in terms of either the spec (maintaining the fiction of the state transition) or the Linux Socket API (which seems to work differently).
+Everything I read about TCP seems to be written in terms of either the RFC (maintaining the fiction of the state transition) or the Linux Socket API (which seems to work differently).
 I haven't found much which connects the two.

 Tracing the history of TCP is also not easy.
-I haven't seen any relevant errata or subsequent modifications to this part of the spec.
+I haven't seen any relevant errata or subsequent modifications to this part of the RFC.
 Nothing to make me think this has changed, or been clarified since the original RFC.
 It is, of course, possible that I've missed something.

-Is this a normal thing to be confused about when reading this spec?
+Is this a normal thing to be confused about when reading this RFC?
 I haven't found anyone else complaining about it.
 Maybe I need to look harder.

 This should probably be a StackOverflow post or something, but I'm going to just leave it here for now and see how I get on.

+**EDIT:** A friend sent me [this paper](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-624.pdf) (thanks Kathryn!) which includes the quote:

+> The traditional diagrams have transitions involving two different sockets, e.g. from LISTEN to SYN RECEIVED where a SYN RECEIVED socket is created in response to a SYN received by a LISTEN socket.

+So it seems I'm not going mad.
+The RFC is just misleading.
+So it goes.